-is a national monument, dedicated to the most renowned sacred poet of Iceland, Hallgrímur Pétursson.
-The parish is part of the Evangelical-Lutheran Church of Iceland.
-Hallgrímskirkja towers over the centre of Reykjavik, and its 73 meter-high tower provides a wonderful view over all Reykjavík.
-Building work started in 1945 and the church was finally consecrated on October 26th 1986.
-The state architect, Gudjón Samúelsson (1887-1950) designed the church.
-He drew richly on Icelandic traditions and materials.
-The concert organ was inaugurated in 1992.
-It was constructed by Johannes Klais Organworks in Bonn, Germany.
-Friends of the Arts of Hallgrímskirkja was founded in 1982 and has promoted rich and varied artistic events.
-A festival of sacred arts is held every other year and the International organ summer is held every year.
+Hallgrímskirkja church is a national monument, dedicated to the sacred poet of Iceland, Hallgrímur Pétursson.
+The parish is part of the Evangelical Lutheran Church of Iceland.
+Hallgrímskirkja towers over the centre of Reykjavik, and its 73m (240ft) tower provides a wonderful view of the city.
+Construction began in 1945 and after 41 years, the church was finally consecrated on October 26, 1986.
+State architect Guðjón Samúelsson (1887-1950) designed the church, which stands on top of Skólavörðuholt hill.
+The inspiration for the church’s design is stated to be both from naturally forming basalt formations as well as a volcanic eruption.
+The enormous concert organ was inaugurated in 1992, constructed by Johannes Klais Organworks from Germany.
+Since 1982, Hallgrímskirkja’s Friends of the Arts Society has promoted rich and varied artistic events in the church.
+A festival of sacred arts is held every other year while the International organ summer is held annually.